aau-claaudia/hpc/docs/strato/application-guides/matlab.md

 source $HOME/matlab-venv/bin/activate
 ```

-Now install the Jupyter Kernel with:
+The virtual environment is not loaded by default, when you log in to the server.
+You will have to either run `source` command (shown above), or run this command, to add the source command to your .bashrc file (this file is sourced on login).
 ```
-pip install jupyter jupyter-matlab-proxy
+echo "source $HOME/matlab-venv/bin/activate" >> .bashrc
 ```

-Jupyter has now been installed in `$HOME/.local/bin` - a subdirectory to your user directory.
-Adding this directory to the system variable `$PATH` will allow us to launch Jupyter from anywhere:
+With the virtual environment activated, you can now install the Jupyter Kernel with:
 ```
-export PATH="$PATH:$HOME/.local/bin/"
+pip install jupyter jupyter-matlab-proxy
 ```

 Now launch Jupyter with: